lucianoratamero/swyxkit-blog/src/posts/a-week-with-obsidian.md

 ![Graph of notes that link to each other](./assets/obsidian-graph.png)
 It not only helps a lot on visualizing how things relate to each other, but it gives us a better sense on how much we've accomplished with our learnings - and I love this feeling of accomplishment.
 It gives me more confidence that I really worked hard on something, and that, if I need my notes on that, they're there.

-Oh, and I think I don't need to tell you about [the-benefits-of-writing-things-down](./notes/the-benefits-of-writing-things-down), right?
+Oh, and I think I don't need to tell you about [the benefits of writing things down](./notes/the-benefits-of-writing-things-down), right?

 ### Work related notes
 I need to be frank: my memory sucks.
 It's **so** bad.
 To mitigate that...*characteristic*, a couple of years ago I started taking small notes, even if not entirely accurate, about what happened at meetings, or about project roadmaps, anything I thought that was useful or that I was sure I'd forget.